shivachittamuru/langgraph-agents-on-azure/README.md

 ### Use Github Codespaces

-If you want to setup your environment on your local workstation, expand the section below and follow the requirements listed.
+If you want to run this code without the need to create a project environment, expand the section below and follow the requirements listed.

 <details markdown=1>
 <summary markdown="span">Click to expand/collapse GitHub Codespaces Requirements</summary>